adaszko/complgen/README.md

 ##### The `$1` parameter

-Sometimes, it's more efficient to take into account the entered prefix in the shell commands itself.
+Sometimes, it's more efficient to take into account the entered prefix in the shell command itself.
 For all three shells (bash, fish, zsh), it's available in the `$1` variable:

 ```